davidrequena/multifastats/README.md

 *** VERSION NOTES ***
 -------------------------------------------------------------------------------
 History:
+- Version 1.4.8 (D.R.
+03-Nov-2014):
+  Functions and messages improved.
+New option: cut sequences in k-mers.
 - Version 1.4.7 (D.R.
 30-Oct-2014):
   Functions improved.
 New options: upper length cut-off, a fasta output of the selected subset of sequences, the pseudomolecule output and a reduce in the warnings for the